iXcess/google_assistant_custom_hotword/README.md

-# google_assistant_custom_hotword
+# Google Assistant Custom Wakeword
-This documentation utilises snowboy's trained and locally stored ASR(Automatic Speech Recogniton) on raspberry pi as custom wakeword for the AIY HAT Google Assistant.
-It uses the button trigger method on raspberry pi GPIO pin 23.
+This documentation utilises snowboy's trained and locally stored ASR(Automatic Speech Recogniton) on raspberry pi as <strong>custom wakeword</strong> for the <strong>AIY HAT Google Assistant</strong>.
+It uses the <strong>button trigger method</strong> on raspberry pi GPIO pin 23.

 <h1>What is snowboy?</h1>